AlessioNegri/SpacecraftSimulator/README.md

 ## 4 Orbit Transfer

+An orbit transfer consists of a set of maneuvers to move a spacecraft from a departure orbit towards an arrival orbit.
+The user can decide the two orbits and the list of maneuver to simulate an orbit transfer.

 ### 4.1 Departure & Arrival Orbits

 Under the menu item `Missions \ Orbit Transfer \ Departure Orbit` it is possible to configure the **Departure Orbit**.
 The same discussion is valid for the **Arrival Orbit**.
 The orbit can be configured using one of the following representations: